w1ldc4rd-w1z4rd/command-line-collective/2024/03-27-ollama-local-llms/04-ollama.md

 ollama run llama2
 ```

 If the model is not already installed, Ollama will automatically download it before running.
+[Here is a list of models available](https://ollama.com/library).

+### Shell Usage

 To pipe information to Ollama or read files using it through the command line, you will typically use the standard input/output (stdin/stdout) streams or file redirection provided by your shell environment.
 Here's a general way of how you might use it:

-### Shell Usage

 1. **Pipe Content to Ollama**: